cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/operations.md

 ```bash
 cfy cluster status
 ```
 The status should be healthy.
-Note that cluster status can take up to ~30 seconds to stabilise.
+Note that cluster status can take up to ~30 seconds to stabilize.

-### Set master
+### Set Master

 If you wish to change the current DB master node, e.g. because the current master node is going to be undergoing maintenance operations, run the following command on a DB node:
 ```bash
 cfy_manager dbs set-master -a <intended new master's DB address as it appears in the node_ip field of the cfy_manager dbs list>
 ```

-### Re-initialise
+### Re-Initialise

 If one of the DB replicas is failing to replicate, with an ever-growing lag it can be fixed by running the following command on a DB node:
 ```bash